-Boats should be drawn up stern first, engine dead, to a jetty, floating stage or beach.
+Boats should be drawn up stern first, engine dead, to a jetty. floating stage or beach.
 Boats without electric starts may have external aid from the jetty.
+Boats with electric starters may not be lifted or pushed by crew during the start procedure.